Mount Denali

 As you might imagine Seventeen Camp is much rougher than Fourteen and the weather was all over the place.
 I tried to time my bathroom usage while it was sunny out so I wouldn’t go hypothermic sitting on the CMC (or get frostbite on my junk) in the middle of the night.

 The team built plenty of ice walls around our tents and walked around the camp to help with the acclimatization process.
 I slept a ton, tried to ration my remaining snacks as best I could, and we would pile into a single tent for dice games and group dinner.
-There were five of us at this point on the trip, Adam, Brian, Kyle, Thomas, and myself.

 Every morning was a bit of an emotional roller coaster if we would go or not.
 The chances were looking worse and worse by the day and I came to terms with that.
 I was completely at peace with heading down safely with my fingers and toes intact.
 The group we had made all the difference in the world and morale and vibes were great the whole time we were up there.
 Everyone was down to hang and stick it out to see if we would get a shot at the top.
 A big shout out to Adam, our guide, for sticking it out with us for a week to see if the weather would grant us the opportunity to summit.